adityathakur96/Apple_Sales-Data-Analysis/README.md

 **LOADING** of the results is also done with the help of DBFS , for this i have made the Loader_Factory by which again format of file is identified and Loader_Notebook by which the all the resulted data is going to DBFS.
 The format of the loading files are Delta lake and Data Lake.

+**Note: **
+* : This project only have imaginary data of the sales it's not real.
+**: I'll be making these pipelines in future and work on this project timely to learn more.